EuroFIRST PIRATE

-The EuroFirst Passive Infrared Airborne Track Equipment (PIRATE) is the Forward looking infrared (FLIR) / Infra-red search and track (IRST) for the Eurofighter Typhoon.
+The EuroFirst Passive Infrared Airborne Track Equipment (PIRATE) is the forward looking infrared (FLIR)/infra-red search and track (IRST) for the Eurofighter Typhoon.
 It is produced by the EuroFIRST consortium consisting of Leonardo S.p.A. of Italy (lead contractor and design and technical authority), Thales Land & Joint Systems of the UK, and Tecnobit of Spain.
 The system is mounted on the port side of the fuselage, forward of the windscreen and provides passive and thus undetectable and unjammable means of long range surveillance.
 In addition the system has been shown to locate stealth aircraft at a "significant distance" with further improvements in detection through software updates.
-PIRATE detects heat caused on an aircraft's skin caused by air friction.
+PIRATE detects infrared radiation generated from the heat of an aircraft's skin, either through air friction or hot parts such as engines.